Like essentially al IR arrays, the WFC3/IR detector exhibits

 extract science from an image or set of images.

-Users who have questions about the interface or encounter problems with the interface or downloading the data should contact
+Users who have encounter problems downloading the data should contact

 the archive help desk archive@stsci.edu.